1964 in the Vietnam War: December

-President Johnson and his top-ranking advisers met to discuss plans to bomb North Vietnam.
+Johnson and his top-ranking advisers met to discuss plans to bomb North Vietnam.
 After some debate, they agreed on a two-phase bombing plan with an objective of ending North Vietnamese support of VC operations in South Vietnam and maintaining the security of other non-Communist nations in Southeast Asia.
 Phase 1 involved bombing infiltration routes through Laos, while Phase 2 would expand the bombing into North Vietnam.

+The VC attacked and briefly captured Thien Giao district town in Binh Thuan Province.
+The ARVN lost 14 killed, including the district chief, 30 wounded, ten missing, and 194 weapons.

+A VC unit captured Thanh My hamlet, 20km west of Ham Tan.
+The ARVN relief force killed 22 VC and captured eight as well as 11 weapons.
+The VC carried off an estimated twenty more casualties.
+ARVN losses were two dead and three wounded.